Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-troubleshooting-and-debugging/browser.md

 If you have set up an API proxy and run into configuration issues related to that on a platform you’ve selected, that’s no longer an SDK issue but an integration issue between your application and the service provider.

-##### Event Dropping When Closes the Browser or Leaves the Page
+##### Events fired but no network requests

+If you [set the logger to "Debug" level](./#debug-mode), and see track calls in the developer console, the `track()` method has been called.
+If you don't see the corresponding event in Amplitude, the Amplitude Instrumentation Explorer Chrome extension, or the network request tab of the browser, the event wasn't sent to Amplitude.
+Events are fired and placed in the SDK's internal queue upon a successful `track()` call, but sometimes these queued events may not send successfully.
+This can happen when an in-progress HTTP request is cancelled.
+For example, if you close the browser or leave the page.

+There are two ways to address this issue:

-If you're using standard network requests, scheduled requests might be dropped if the user closes the browser or leaves the page.
-To solve this issue, you might want to set the transport to `beacon` during initialization or set the transport to `beacon` upon page exit.
-However, because `sendBeacon` will send events in the background, it doesn't return server responses and thus cannot retry on failure responses like 4xx or 5xx errors.
-Also, note that only scheduled requests will be sent out in the background with a `sendBeacon` configuration.
+1. If you use standard network requests, set the transport to `beacon` during initialization or set the transport to `beacon` upon page exit. `sendBeacon` doesn't work in this case because it sends events in the background, and doesn't return server responses like `4xx` or `5xx`.
+As a result, it doesn't retry on failure. `sendBeacon` sends only scheduled requests in the background.
+For more information, see the [sendBeacon](./#use-sendbeacon) section.

-Please refer to the [sendBeacon](./#use-sendbeacon) section for more instructions.
+2. To make track() synchronous, [add the `await` keyword](./#callback) before the call.